katkaaa/IT-verifying/README.md

 # IT-verifying
-A verifying bot for the SSPS IT discord server
+A verifying bot for a discord server

 # How to use
 idk just do it somehow